 BOARD OF TRUSTEES

 Erica Lucas Jacoby

-The Education Committee consists of school parents and the Head of School and is chaired by a member of the Board of Trustees.
+The Education Committee consists of school parents and the Head of School.
+It is chaired by a member of the Board of Trustees.
 The Education Committee functions as a liaison between parents and faculty to ensure open communication on educational issues.
-To this end, a representative from the committee serves as a liaison to each class.

 In addition, the committee sponsors talks and workshops on educational topics and parenting issues of interest to the Putnam Indian Field School community.